jordanbell2357/jordanbell2357.github.io/_quotes/.ipynb_checkpoints/avesta-checkpoint.md

 category: quotes
 ---

 #### *An Introduction to Ancient Iranian Religion.
-Readings from the* Avesta *and the Achaemenid Inscriptions, translated and edited by William W. Malandra, Minnesota Publications in the Humanities, Volume Two, University of Minnesota Press, 1983[^1]
+Readings from the* Avesta *and the Achaemenid Inscriptions*, translated and edited by William W. Malandra, Minnesota Publications in the Humanities, Volume Two, University of Minnesota Press, 1983[^1]

 Mithra (Mihr) Yasht (Yasht 10), Chapter VIII, Verse 32, p.
 62: